Quadrifolium/TFinMedia/en-GB/20150116 新京报(The Beijing News).md

 Therefore, Xia-tian and many other fans told our journalist firmly, "'Xue ba' Karry always takes his 'Tianli 38 Sets'(天利38套, a guidance book series for entrance examinations), 'xue shen'(学神, a state exceeds "xue ba") 'Qian Zong'(千总, literally: "Boss Qian") usually sleeps after eleven after dancing and doing homework."

 TFBOYS's fans are acting very crazy.
-For example, in order to make weibo topics hotter, they keep commenting and forwarding, even chatting in the forwards;
+For example, in order to make related Weibo topics hotter, they keep commenting and reposting, even chatting in the reposts;
 to promote the rank on music charts, they keep replaying the MV all day long.
 These are what fans of Eason Chan(陈奕迅) or Jay Chou(周杰伦) won't make.
 But it's exactly such enthusiasm that made CHEN He "envious", that occupied some coser's admission opportunity of a comic show[confirmed rumour].